solana-developers/program-examples/README.md

 - `anchor` - Written using Anchor's `anchor_lang` Rust crate and the associated Anchor framework to build & deploy.

 How to build & run:
+- Before running anything in any folder make sure you pull in the dependencies with `yarn install`.
 - `native` - Use `cicd.sh` to build & deploy the program.
 Run `npm run test` to test it.
 - `anchor` - Use `anchor build && anchor deploy` to build & deploy the program.
 Run `anchor run test` to test it.